capslocky/git-cheat-sheet/git.md

 ## git tips ##
-* Because [branch_name], [tag_name], HEAD are just only a references to [commit_hash], you can use one in place of another
+* Because [commit_hash], [branch_name], HEAD, etc. are just only references, you can use one in place of another
+* Local branches, remote branches, remote urls are stored as easy-to-edit text files in .git folder
-* You can easily clone your local repo into another local folder
+* You can clone (instead of just copy) your local repo into another local folder (and probably fix origin after it)
-* Moreover you can add one local repo as a remote for another
+* You can add one existing local repo as a remote for another
 * Before performing some operations (like big rebase) do create and store a separate backup branch
 * Close and open gui client if no changes visible there
 * You can use aliases - TO DESCRIBE